Hydrobore/GroundwaterAPI/README.md

 First, run WISKI_API_Code_for_Dipped.ipynb to fetch and process dipped borehole data.
 Then, run WISKI_API_Code_for_Logged.ipynb for logged borehole data.
-Finally, execute Concatenation_of_CSV_outputs.ipynb to combine all CSV files into a single dataset.
+Next, execute Concatenation_of_CSV_outputs.ipynb to combine all CSV files into a single dataset.
+Finally, run Plotting_data_from_outputs.ipynb to plot the data onto a timeseries plot.

 File Outputs:

-combined_groundwaterlevels.csv: Contains combined data from dipped and logged boreholes. ultimate.csv: Final concatenated dataset from all CSV files.
+combined_groundwaterlevels_dipped.csv: Contains combined data from dipped boreholes. combined_groundwaterlevels_logged.csv: Contains combined data from logged boreholes. ultimate.csv: Final concatenated dataset from all CSV files.
+Plot: Timeseries plot from data.

 Notes